3 Model Data Use Agreements: A Practical GuideAmy O’Hara (Georgetown University)

 Organizations without existing systems for data sharing may turn down a request because they lack clear internal roles and responsibilities or resources to administer the agreement development, data exchange, and relationship monitoring.
 Obtaining funding or external resources can help to support the process.

 A request denial may also come from a key decision-maker who may feel that the risks of data sharing overwhelm potential benefits.
 They may have concerns about unauthorized uses, breaches, negative publicity, or privacy concerns raised by their legislatures or clients.
 Decision-makers may be afraid that problems will be discovered in the data or have trepidation about what the results of the study will show.
-Such concerns are described in “Why Data Providers Say No…and Why they Should Say Yes” (National Neighborhood Indicators Partnership 2018).
+Such concerns are described in “Why Data Providers Say No…and Why they Should Say Yes” (National Neighborhood Indicators Partnership (NNIP) 2018).
 The engagement matrix and transparency check list, described in the breakout box on communication tools for engaging subjects and the public, can help in this area.

 If data are inaccessible due to a legal barrier, the researcher should find the section of the statute or code that prohibits access and determine whether access would be permitted in the case that the researcher were under contract with the agency or producing an output for that agency.
 In instances where access would have been permitted, the parties may consider discussing a mutually beneficial contractor relationship between the researcher and data provider.
 Otherwise, the researcher may determine whether a separate legal interpretation of the statute or regulation would be appropriate or whether the law effectively prohibits access.
 Even when there are not legal barriers, there may be policy barriers.
 This happens when a written policy prevents access.
 The parties should investigate whether a waiver or a policy change are feasible.

 When there is no law or written policy blocking access, there still may be cultural barriers.
 Data providers (or individuals at the data provider) may reject a request because such sharing has never taken place before or was done only in special circumstances.
 They may also lack the resources to entertain the request: they may have already shared the data with another research team or their own in-house experts are looking into the same or related research topic.
 The researcher can try to identify why the agency is reluctant and explore the risks that data sharing poses to them.
 They can discuss with the data provider how controls over the mode of access, users, uses, and outputs may mitigate these risks and how the project can produce benefits for the provider.
-Negotiating parties can refer to the various sections in this handbook for examples on successful data use agreements, as well as the technical possibilities (see chapters 2 and 5), which might allay fears and uncertainties.
+Negotiating parties can refer to the various sections in this handbook for examples on successful data use agreements, as well as the technical possibilities (see the chapters on physical security and disclosure avoidance), which might allay fears and uncertainties.

 3.2.4 Trying to Find Mutual Interests

-It is helpful to think through the interests of the organization as well as the interests of individual decision-makers, such as the program manager, agency leader, chief information security officer, and so on.40 Consider what the agency needs to do: improve program administration, increase efficiency, reduce costs, and help program participants.
+It is helpful to think through the interests of the organization as well as the interests of individual decision-makers, such as the program manager, agency leader, chief information security officer, and so on.26 Consider what the agency needs to do: improve program administration, increase efficiency, reduce costs, and help program participants.
 What can the research team produce for the data provider?
 This could be clean data, documentation, code, a report, or a dashboard.
 Researchers should ask what the data provider’s unanswered questions and needs are.